Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Introduction

-While artificial neural networks (ANN), and particularly deep convolutional neural networks (CNN) have been used for image recognition for nearly a decade since AlexNet~\citep{alexnet}, they have also begun to foray into varied scientific applications, e.g., \cite{Aniyan2017, Xiaowei2018, mohan2019,zhang2019, Hajiabadi2020}.
-Inspired by the monumental advancements in the field, this work will begin to lay the groundwork for a novel surrogate model for pre-enrichment using trained CNN to identify primoridal star forming regions without resort to halo finding and predict their feedback influence, relaxing the severe resolution requirements somewhat.
-The rest of this paper outlines the development of the first phase of this feedback algorithm, to identify star forming regions, as follows: In Section \ref{sec:sim_data} we outline the simulations and methods used to generate training data; Section \ref{sec:networks} presents the network architectures used and discusses the parameter exploration that led to our design; finally, we test the CNN designs and present the results in Section \ref{sec:results}, and finish with a discussion in Section \ref{sec:disc}.
-The python code used to generate this project is available at https://github.com/azton/Pop3Net.
+Precisely predicting the location of star formation is a two-fold task: a small 3D binary classifier based on seminal image classification architectures~\citep{He2015, huang2016, szegedy2014} will quickly analyze potential 3D regions; if one is classified as star forming, an inception based~\citep{szegedy2014} U-Net~\citep{ronneburger2015, ZHANG2020} adapted to 3D will predict star forming voxels.
+The rest of this paper outlines the development of the first phase of this feedback algorithm, to identify star forming regions, as follows: In Section \ref{sec:sim_data} we outline the simulations and methods used to generate training data; Section \ref{sec:networks} presents the network architectures used and discusses the parameter exploration that led to our design; we test the DCNN designs and present the results in Section \ref{sec:results}, discuss the results in depth in Section \ref{sec:disc}, and summarize our findings in Section \ref{sec:conclusions}.